Carnyx: In popular culture

-The carnyx is featured in the opening battle scene of the 2000 film Gladiator, and is used as a musical instrument in the soundtrack of its 2024 sequel Gladiator II.
+Several carnyces are visible (though not audible) in the opening battle scene of the 2000 film Gladiator, and they are used as a musical instrument in the soundtrack of its 2024 sequel Gladiator II.
 It appears in several battle scenes of the French film, Druids (2001).
 A carnyx appears near the beginning of the 2012 Pixar computer-animated film Brave.
 The carnyx is used in the Gallic soundtrack in Sid Meier's Civilization VI.
 The bard Cacofonix from the Asterix series is often pictured carrying or occasionally blowing a carnyx.